 These are somewhere between treggings and leggings, and that slightly more structured fit makes them 100 times more appropriate for a work environment.
 The ankle-grazing length hits just at the right point to show off a posh pair of pumps.
 These have phenomenal sales records, and I can really see why.

-Don't be scared, Spanx has an array of leggings to choose from with different levels of compression, and this pair of leggings sits in the middle—claiming to "shape" and "hug" rather than, erm, cut off your circulation.
+Don't be scared, Spanx has an array of leggings to choose from with different levels of compression, each claiming to "shape" and "hug" rather than, erm, cut off your circulation.
 And the "Look At Me Now" style is the brand's best-selling.
-Boasting a double-layer, high-rise waistband which acts as a clever tummy-flattening panel, which could be considered very beneficial on a bloated day.
+Boasting a double-layer, high-rise waistband which acts as a clever tummy-flattening panel, and could be considered very beneficial on a bloated day.

 I found that the common thread throughout the chosen black leggings in this story is that they all share hidden, thick elastic waistbands.
 Winser London is no exception.
 These have a slight sheen to them, which made me more inclined to wear them after dark.
 I'd recommend you size down by one or two to avoid a saggy back-of-the-knee and under-bottom.
 So instead of my usual 12, I'd (happily) opt for an 8.